smaxigt/TheMaze-GCPCourse/README.md

 ## Step by Step

-In this course, we will guide you through the process of building both a simple backend and frontend solution, enabling you to create a complete pipeline from development to production environments.
+In this course, we will guide you through the process of building both a simple backend,frontend and a cloud function solution, enabling you to create a complete pipeline from development to production environments.

 The examples presented in this course will utilize Node.js for the backend and React for the frontend.
 However, you have the flexibility to choose your preferred code stack.
 If you're new to this, I recommend sticking with the suggested code stack.